 Back in Somerset he established another garden on clay soil, mulched and undug, supplying salad and vegetables to local shops and restaurants from 2003, off an acre of undug beds, with output close to £30,000 in 2011 and 2012.

-In 2013 he has created a new and smaller ⅓ acre garden on weedy pasture, of clay soil again, for salad and a few vegetable boxes, with many experiments and trials in the garden too, comparing dig/ no dig and compost/ no compost, among other things.
+In 2013 he created a new and smaller ⅓ acre garden on weedy pasture, of clay soil again but with more loam on top, for salad and a few vegetable boxes, with many experiments and trials in the garden too, comparing dig/ no dig and compost/ no compost, among other things.

 He runs day courses and monthly mentoring courses at this garden, and courses at other locations too.

 Benefits for growers are less weeds, access to ground in all weathers, better moisture retention and healthier plants.

 Using the market/experimenting garden at Homeacres, and slides of my previous gardens.